About the Mercator European Research Centre

 - Even more information can be found in various reports and publications.
-Mercator Research Centre is also available for commissioned research.
+Mercator European Research Centre is also available for commissioned research.

 - The Database of Experts contains around 600 experts on various topics relating to minority languages, multilingualism and language education.

 - The monthly Mercator Newsletter contains interesting news from the Research Centre and an overview of upcoming events.

 - For specific questions on multilingualism or minority language education, you can contact us directly.